MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

 ## Common service connection types

-VSTS and TFS support a variety of service connection types by default.
+Azure Pipelines and TFS support a variety of service connection types by default.
 Some of these are described below:

 * [Azure Classic service connection](#sep-azure-classic)
 * [Azure Resource Manager service connection](#sep-azure-rm)